-Tabacalera de García is not a boutique cigar factory.1 And yet, while it does a number of things differently, it’s a reminder that at the end of the day tobacco seeds are planted, crops are harvested, aged and then rolled into cylindrical objects—no matter which factory you are at.
+Tabacalera de García is not a boutique cigar factory.[ref]The company would not disclose production numbers.[/ref] And yet, while it does a number of things differently, it’s a reminder that at the end of the day tobacco seeds are planted, crops are harvested, aged and then rolled into cylindrical objects—no matter which factory you are at.

 This isn’t a full tour, but among the things I noticed that were unique: ISO compliance, air-pressurized presses for molds instead of manual labor, wheels on chairs to help rollers move them more freely, not working in pairs, the way it handles tobacco allotments for bunchers, the use of a wheel cutter instead of a chaveta, and oh yeah, the sheer size of the place.

 One thing is for certain, the factory does care.
 Whether it be in the way that tobacco is tracked throughout processing or the designs for the paper that goes on the outside of the boxes, there’s effort and pride—a lot of which stems from being one of the only factories in La Romana and one of the region’s largest employers.